JochimM/Delfi-PQ_FDIR/README.md

 In order to verify whether the flight software is functioning as desired, a watchdog kicker is implemented in the flight software.
 The system is typically designed so that the watchdog timer will be kicked only if the computer considers the system functional.
 The computer determines whether the system is functional by conducting one or more fault detection tests and it will kick the watchdog only if all tests have passed.
 Whenever the Arduino fails to reset the watchdog timer, the board will reset.
 Before resetting, a set of actions can be defined to take place.
 One option for this would be to store some important parameters in the EEPROM memory so they can be used again after reboot.

 ### Housekeeping Data
-The Arduino will send a housekeeping message to the computer over serial connection at set intervals.
-These housekeeping messages will provide information to the error analysis software about the functionality of the software.
+The Arduino sends a housekeeping message to the computer over serial connection at set intervals.
+These housekeeping messages provides information to the error analysis software about the functionality of the software.
 Currently, three housekeeping modules are implemented, which can be extended at anytime.
 These are:
 - Strings: our names: Frederic, Jochim, Bas and Alexander.
 - Borwein π: The following simple algorithm approximates the value of 1/π in an iterative way.
 This Borwein algorithm has quartic convergence properties, such that with only a few iterations, a reasonable approximation is reached.